eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md

 ### Distribute inside an organization

-If you want to distribute your Python Vehicle Model inside an organization and use it to develop multiple Vehicle Apps, you can do so by creating a dedicated Git repository and copying the files there.
+If you want to distribute your Python _Vehicle Model_ inside an organization and use it to develop multiple _Vehicle Apps_, you can do so by creating a dedicated Git repository and copying the files there.

 1. Create new Git repository called `my_vehicle_model`
 2. Copy the content under `my_vehicle_model` to the repository.
-3. Release the Vehicle Model by creating a version tag (e.g., `v1.0.0`).
+3. Release the _Vehicle Model_ by creating a version tag (e.g., `v1.0.0`).
-4. Install the Vehicle Model package to your Vehicle App:
+4. Install the _Vehicle Model_ package to your _Vehicle App_:

    ```python
    pip3 install git+https://github.com/<yourorg>/my_vehicle_model.git@v1.0.0
    ```

-5. Import the package `my_vehicle_model` in your Vehicle App and use it as shown in the previous section.
+5. Import the package `my_vehicle_model` in your _Vehicle App_ and use it as shown in the previous section.

 ### Distribute publicly as open source

-If you want to distribute your Python Vehicle Model publicly, you can do so by creating a Python package and distributing it on the [Python Package Index (PyPI)](https://pypi.org/).
+If you want to distribute your Python _Vehicle Model_ publicly, you can do so by creating a Python package and distributing it on the [Python Package Index (PyPI)](https://pypi.org/).
 PyPi is a repository of software for the Python programming language and helps you find and install software developed and shared by the Python community.
 If you use the `pip` command, you are already using PyPI.

 Detailed instructions on how to make a Python package available on PyPI can be found [here](https://packaging.python.org/tutorials/packaging-projects/).